Treatment for IBS

 Medications are another form of IBS treatment that has been effective.
 The following types of drugs are used to treat IBS:

-- Bulking agents, such as psyllium, wheat bran, and corn fiber, help slow the movement of food through the digestive system and may also help relieve symptoms.
+• Bulking agents, such as psyllium, wheat bran, and corn fiber, help slow food movement through the digestive system and may also help relieve symptoms.

-- Antibiotics, such as rifaximin (Xifaxan), can change the number of bacteria in your intestines.
-You take pills for 2 weeks.
-It can control symptoms for as long as 6 months.
+• Antibiotics, such as rifaximin (Xifaxan), can change the number of bacteria in your intestines.
+You take pills for two weeks.
+It can control symptoms for as long as six months.
 If they come back, you can be treated again.

-Other treatments for irritable bowel syndrome that can help with symptoms of IBS include:
+Other treatments for irritable bowel syndrome that can help with the symptoms of IBS include:

 IBS is also known as spastic colon, irritable colon, mucous colitis, and spastic colitis.